-CDBG grants do not require matched funds; however, at least \$1,548,500 will be leveraged (from nonfederal sources) by cities for PY 2022 public infrastructure projects.
-The HOME program will match at least 25% from prior year funds and PY2022 funds to execute their project.
+CDBG grants do not require matched funds; however, at least \$4,352,057 will be leveraged (from non-federal sources) by cities for PY 2023 public infrastructure projects.
+The HOME program will match at least 25% from prior year funds and PY2023 funds to execute their project(s).
 ESG programs will require 100% local match.
-PY 2022 required matching funds for ESG will be at least \$241,573 (based on PY 2021 funding) for the ESG program.
+PY 2023 required matching funds for ESG will be at least \$250,298 for the ESG program.
 The 100% match for ESG is provided by each participating shelter through in-kind salary costs incurred by shelters, private donations and/or United Way donations.
 The ESG match for administrative costs and Homelessness Prevention will be matched by CoC grants awarded to Tarrant County.
 Matching requirements for CoC grants are provided through CDBG public services and participating agencies through in-kind salary costs and donations.
 The minimum 25% match for HOME will be met by participating consortium cities, developers and CHDOs.
 Cities would provide match in form of cash match, waived fees and/or in kind with additional work performed on the same home being assisted with HUD funds.
 Developers and CHDOs would meet match by discounting rehabilitation work, sellers of property donating the difference between appraised value and purchase price and/or discounted below market interest rate.
 These costs are monitored by CDHD.